 There are many grey zones when it comes to receiving gifts and doing other favors in the business world.
-Latest, it when terribly wrong for the Danish IT vendor ATEA, who received a fine of 10 million for bribery, in June 2018.
+Latest, it went terribly wrong for the Danish IT vendor ATEA, who received a fine of 10 million for bribery, in June 2018.

 It may not sound like a hard, financial punishment for a big organization with high turnover like ATEA.
 Their reputation, on the other hand, has suffered much and for that reason, it is likely that many customers will think twice before they do business with ATEA.